Yvand/AzureRM-Templates/SharePoint/SP16-ADFS/README.md

 </a>

 ## Changelog
+### May 2017 v3 release
+* Simplified parameters passed to template
+* Fixed a bug in SP DSC

 ### March 2017 v3 release
 * Azure key vault and its secrets are now created by the deployment script itself, removing the dependency to the PowerShell deployment script
 * Removed nested templates